 The first day of our hiking holiday in the Salzkammergut Region of Austria began in the sleepy little town of Bad Goisern.
+Our journey that day led us on a peaceful walk from Bad Goisern to Hallstatt.
 Following the correct signs out of town was a little bit of a challenge, as a few of the signs were partially obscured.

 After wandering around for a bit and finally asking a local, we found our intended path- Soleleitungsweg (also known as the Brine Pipeline), the world’s oldest pipeline, established in 1607.

 This route follows the tracks of the book smugglers through the Salzkammergut region.
 In times of the counter-reformation, protestants in Austria had to follow their beliefs in secret.
 On adventurous routes, under the constant threat of capture (and subsequently heavy punishment), bibles, prayer- and song books were smuggled to the remote mountain valleys of the Salzkammergut where the protestant beliefs were still strong among the population.